skeezicsb/PERQemu/PERQemu/Readme.txt

     - A custom bit-slice, microcoded CPU with 48-bit microinstruction words
     - 4K (PERQ-1) or 16K (PERQ-1A) of writable control store
     - 512KB to 2MB of RAM (in 16-bit words)
-    - A high resolution bitmapped display at 768x1024 pixels (1bpp)
+    - A high resolution bitmapped display at 768 x 1024 pixels (1bpp)
     - Custom RasterOp hardware to accelerate bitmap operations

 The original PERQs feature a standard set of peripherals:

-    - A 12 or 24mb Shugart 4000-series hard disk (14" platters)
+    - A 12 or 24mb Shugart SA4000-series hard disk (14" platters)
     - A single 8" Shugart floppy drive
     - A GPIB interface, typically used to interface with a Summagraphics BitPadOne digitizer tablet